aspose-total/Aspose.Total-Products/total/en/python-net/conversion/flatopc-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert files from one format to another.
+One such conversion is from flatopc to PST format.
+Flatopc is a file format used by Microsoft Outlook to store emails, contacts, calendar items, and other data.
+PST stands for Personal Storage Table and is a file format used by Microsoft Outlook to store emails, contacts, calendar items, and other data.
+Converting flatopc to PST is a necessary step for many applications, such as email archiving, data migration, and email backup.

+<h2>How Aspose.Total Helps for Flatopc to PST Conversion</h2>

-For a Python developer, who is trying to add a FLATOPC to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make the conversion of flatopc to PST easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into PST format.
+This makes the conversion process automated and easy for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}